 Cigarette smoking remains the leading cause of preventable disease and death in the United States and globally.
 About two in three long-term smokers will die prematurely of a disorder caused by smoking.
 Over half a million Americans die each year from a tobacco-related disease: that is, 1 in 5 U.S. deaths are related to smoking.
 Smoking is deadly because smokers inhale hundreds of substances, many of which can cause cancer, heart disease, and lung disease.
 Smokeless tobacco products are not safe alternatives to smoking because they too contain toxins.

 Smoking also presents another danger in that it is the most common cause of unintentional home fires in the United States.
 The Federal Emergency Management Agency (FEMA) estimates that about 7,600 smoking-related fires occur in residential buildings each year, causing about 365 deaths, 925 injuries, and $326 million in property loss.

-Currently, about 15% of U.S. adults smoke cigarettes, compared to the mid-1960s when 1 in 2 men and 1 in 3 women were smokers.
-Yet, due to population growth, the absolute number of smokers in the United States has remained about the same at nearly 40 million adults.
+Currently, about 14% of U.S. adults smoke cigarettes, compared to the mid-1960s when 1 in 2 men and 1 in 3 women were smokers.
+Yet, due to population growth, the absolute number of smokers in the United States has remained about the same at nearly 35 million adults.
 Cigarettes are marketed heavily, to adolescents as well as adults, primarily at the point of sale.
-Every day, more than 3,000 adolescents try smoking, and 2,000 adolescents and young adults become daily cigarette smokers.
+Every day, about 1,600 youth under age 18 smoke their first cigarette, and nearly 200 youth become daily cigarette smokers.